About the Center

 Other overarching services link the center and other Mayo researchers to research-enhancing resources, including knowledge synthesis, economic evaluation and clinical informatics.

 Further, the center's education program works to advance the understanding and application of health care delivery science within Mayo Clinic and beyond.
 It seeks to nurture health care delivery scientists who conduct research that propels innovation in clinical practice.

 Mayo's unique depth and breadth of resources and history

-Making the Mayo Clinic Kern Center for the Science of Health Care Delivery particularly unique is its ability to draw on the broad resources and expertise across Mayo Clinic to translate ideas and findings into real-world applications.
+The Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is particularly unique is its ability to draw on a breadth and depth of resources and expertise across Mayo Clinic to translate ideas and findings into real-world applications.